eToro vs Trading 212 2026

 Dive deeper: Best Low Spread Forex Brokers.

-Comparing eToro vs Trading 212 on range of investments: both let you trade forex as CFDs or spot contracts and both offer exchange-traded stocks on U.S. and international markets.
-Trading 212 lists slightly more total instruments (7,868 vs 7,441), and offers a wider selection of forex pairs (146 vs 55).
-If your priority is sheer market count or currency pair variety, Trading 212 has the edge.
+Comparing eToro vs Trading 212 for range of investments, both brokers support forex trading as CFDs or spot and let you buy real, exchange‑traded stocks on U.S. and international markets (think Apple on NASDAQ and Vodafone in London).
+Trading 212 lists slightly more total instruments (7,868 vs 7,441), and it offers a much larger set of forex pairs (146 vs 55).

 | Feature |